The Best Philodendrons to Grow Indoors

 Soil type:

-Use any good-quality potting mix that drains well.
-Adding some perlite to the soil can help improve drainage.
+Use a good-quality potting mix that drains well.

 Watering:

-Grows best in soil that is evenly moist, but not soggy.
+Grows best in evenly moist soil, but not soggy.
 A good rule of thumb is to water when the top inch of the soil is dry to the touch.
 Never let the soil go bone dry.
+Overly wet soil can cause root rot.

 Fertilizing: